meilisearch/documentation/reference/api/tasks.md

 Task cancelation is an atomic transaction: **either all tasks are successfully canceled or none are**.

 ::: warning
-To prevent users from accidentally canceling all enqueued and processing tasks, Meilisearch throws the [`missing_task_filters`](/reference/errors/error_codes.md#missing-task-filters) error if this route is used without any filters (e.g. `POST /tasks/cancel`).
+To prevent users from accidentally canceling all enqueued and processing tasks, Meilisearch throws the [`missing_task_filters`](/reference/errors/error_codes.md#missing-task-filters) error if this route is used without any filters (`POST /tasks/cancel`).
 :::

 ::: tip Did you know?